TrippleA-Ashaba/weather_app_django/README.md

 A mobile responsive, with city search functionaliy, weather app using the [Open Weather API](https://openweathermap.org/).

+The API is interacted with using the excellent and elegant [Requests](https://requests.readthedocs.io/en/latest/) Library.

 ## How Install

 After forking the repository, create a virtual environment on the same level as the _django_project_